Happy emotions

 Be honest so that you can get an accurate picture of your emotional and mental health.
 The more honest you can be, the better.

-Get Help If You Need It
+Get Help if You Need It

-Do you see that most of your journal entries detail negative feelings, or that you have vastly conflicting emotions from one day to the next?
+Do you see that most of your journal entries detail negative feelings or that you have vastly conflicting emotions from one day to the next?

-Create A Positive Emotions List
+Create a Positive Emotions List

 Humans suffer from a negativity bias where negative thoughts and feelings are more intensely remembered than positive ones.
 This means that positive emotions can be harder to identify.